nikithak17901/INS17/README.md

 ch = 'QWERTYUIOPASDFGHJKLZXCVBNM' (Ciphertext alphabet)

 Each letter from the input is replaced with its corresponding letter from the predefined mapping during encryption, and vice versa during decryption.

+Playfair-Cipher

+A Python implementation of the Playfair Cipher for encrypting and decrypting text using a key-based 5x5 matrix

+Introduction
+The Playfair Cipher is a digraph substitution cipher that encrypts pairs of letters in plaintext using a 5x5 key matrix.
+It replaces repeating letters and adjusts odd-length messages by adding filler characters.

+Features
+✅ Encrypts text using a Playfair matrix.

+✅ Decrypts ciphertext back to its original plaintext.

+✅ Handles odd-length plaintext by appending an 'X'.

+✅ Ignores spaces and treats 'J' as 'I'.

+✅ Simple Python implementation with easy-to-follow logic.

+How It Works
+Matrix Creation: A 5x5 matrix is generated using the key.
+Position Finding: Each letter's position is determined in the matrix.
+Encryption: Letters in the same row/column shift accordingly; otherwise, a rectangle swap is performed.
+Decryption: Reverse of encryption logic

+Example
+$ python playfair_cipher.py

+Enter the plain text: instruments

+Enter the key: monarchy

+Encrypted message: GATLMZCLRQXA

+Enter the cipher text: gatlmzclrqxa

+Enter the key: monarchy

+Decrypted message: INSTRUMENTSX